MatteoFacchetti/StatisticsExercises/README.md

 For the solution of some exercises, you will need specific datasets that you will find inside the Data folder.

-The member of the group are Matteo Facchetti, Mario Damiano Russo and Mirko Frigerio.
+The members of the group are Matteo Facchetti, Mario Damiano Russo and Mirko Frigerio.

 Enjoy!